Stargator/dotfile/README.md

 Filenames specified above `FILE` need not be exact, as `dotfile` will take any matching dotfile/s defined in `groups.conf`.
 Where multiple matches are found, `dotfile` will present a list of choices.

+For all command-line options and short forms, use `dotfile --help`.

 Setting Up the Environment
 ----------------------------